 We represent farmers, consumers and members of the food production industry.
-We are currently protesting the Agriculture & Trade Bills which will ditch British animal welfare and environmental standards for imports, flood the UK market with cheap, low-quality food and destroy Britain’s farming industry.
+We are currently protesting the Trade Bill which fails to protect British animal welfare and environmental standards for imports.
+Without these standards being written into primary legislation, we will see the UK market flooded with cheap, low-quality food which will destroy Britain’s farming industry.

 “I've been reading up on the government's Agriculture Bill and I'm horrified by it.”

 On October 9th Swindonians were treated to the unusual sight of a convoy of tractors rolling through this West Country town.

 Wiltshire farmers met at the County Ground before travelling to the Old Town and MP Robert Buckland’s office.

 On October 9th tractors reappeared in a North Yorkshire town, this time in Stokesley.
 A large convey of 20 tractors, crop sprayers and pickups with trailers made their way through the town.
 They drove up and down at about 10 mph sounding their horns, with locals on the street burst into spontaneous applause, clapping and cheering.